← All Conditions

 How common is compensatory sweating, and how bad is it?

-Some degree of compensatory sweating — increased sweating elsewhere, usually the trunk, back or thighs — occurs in most people after ETS, with published series reporting figures across a wide 50 to 90 per cent range.
+Some degree of compensatory sweating — increased sweating elsewhere, usually the trunk, back or thighs — occurs in most people after ETS.
+Published series report a wide range, and the largest long-term study found it in 80 per cent of patients at a mean of 14.6 years.
 In the great majority it is mild and an acceptable trade for dry hands.
-It is more troublesome for a small minority, around 1 to 2 per cent, and it cannot be reversed.
+It is more troublesome for a small minority, and it cannot be reversed.
 This is discussed in full before any decision is made.

 Will I have a chest drain or a long hospital stay?